How to Use Behavioral Design to Reduce Bounce Rate

 So, if your visitors view your website from a mobile device, such as a tablet or Smartphone, you only have 5-7 seconds to capture their attention.
 For a laptop or Desktop, you have 8 seconds.
 If it takes longer—they will leave and probably never return.

 Websites that fail to keep visitors remaining on a page tend to have high bounce rates.
 Just in case you aren’t aware, a bounce rate is a metric used for measuring how people engage on a website.
 The results show the percentage of visitors who leave after viewing a page.
-A good bounce rate is between 26 to 40, and a poor rating is 70 and higher.
+A good bounce rate is between 26 to 40, and a poor rating is 70 and higher, however, this varies widely between industries.

 Can you recall the last time you visited a website and left?
 You probably did without even realizing.
 Here are a few possible reasons why you left: